Radiotherapy for womb cancer

 - to treat cancer that was not completely removed with surgery.

 Before your radiotherapy, your radiotherapy team will explain what your treatment involves and how it may affect you.

 We have more information about what happens before and after radiotherapy, and questions you may want to ask.

 Radiotherapy after surgery

-Many women with stage 1 cancer will not need radiotherapy.
-But some women have a higher risk of the cancer coming back.
-In this situation, your doctors may suggest you have radiotherapy to reduce your risk.
-Most women with stage 2 or 3 womb cancer are recommended to have radiotherapy after surgery.
+Some people with early stage cancer may not need radiotherapy.
+But your doctor may suggest having radiotherapy if you have a slightly higher risk of the cancer coming back.
+This can help to reduce your risk.
+Most people with stage 2 or 3 womb cancer are advised to have radiotherapy after surgery.

 Radiotherapy to control symptoms

 If the cancer has spread, you may have external beam radiotherapy to shrink the cancer or to control the symptoms.
 For example, you may have this treatment if the cancer has spread in the pelvic area, or to other parts of your body such as the bones.
 This is called palliative radiotherapy.
 It is planned carefully so that you have as few side effects as possible.

 Internal radiotherapy is also called brachytherapy.
 It gives a high dose of radiotherapy directly to the top of the vagina (where the womb was before surgery to remove it).
 It also gives a high dose to the area close by.
 You may have internal radiotherapy on its own.
 Or you may have it at the end of your external radiotherapy treatment.
 You usually have it as an outpatient.